KWillets/striped_index/README.md

 # Striped Index -- Fulltext Indexing at Gigabytes per Second

-A fulltext index for large numbers of short strings, which trades a minor increase in search overhead for a major (GB/s) increase in indexing speed.
+A compressed self-index for large numbers of short strings, which trades a minor increase in search overhead for a major (GB/s) increase in indexing speed.
+It is ideal for situations where an inverted index falls short, and arbitrary character sequences may need to be located.
+Datasets with many short strings are common in databases and data warehouses, possibly more prevalent than single large texts, but specialized algorithms for this regime have not been developed.

+This index provides substring search capability comparable to a suffix tree or the FM index, in storage near the optimal compressed size, with less overhead than previous approaches -- indexing in minutes rather than days.

+As with other self-indexes, it provides four main functions:
+ A. Index -- process a dataset into indexed form
+ B. Count -- count the number of occurrences of a pattern in the dataset
+ C. Locate -- list the records which contain the pattern
+ D. Decode -- decode the text context of each pattern occurrence

+The index can reside in secondary storage with blockwise compression.
+Search operations do not need the entire index in RAM.
+The index is immutable, so updates to the source data cannot be reflected in the index except by rebuilding.
+It is more suitable for workloads such as analytics where data remains static.

+Possible applications include:
+ 1. Fixed string search, eg "all records which contain 'exp('"
+ 2. Regular expression search, eg "all records containing a match for '2021-0[123]-[03][0-9]'"
+ 3. Search-as-you-type, where each keystroke extends the search incrementally.
+ 4. log search
+ 5. AI observability

 ## Background